Academic Policies

 Student Conduct and Grade Grievance Committee: The membership of the Committee shall consist of three full-time members of the Gallatin faculty and two students, one an undergraduate and one a graduate student.

-2. The remaining two faculty members of the Committee shall be selected by and from among the Advisement & Policies Committee of the Gallatin faculty by majority vote at the beginning of each academic year.
+2. The remaining two faculty members of the Committee shall be selected by and from among the Advisement and Policies Committee of the Gallatin faculty by majority vote at the beginning of each academic year.
 Faculty members of the Committee will serve for two years, or until their terms in A&P ends, whichever comes first.
 Faculty members of the Committee will be eligible for reelection at the ends of their terms.

 3. The student members of the Committee shall be appointed by the Associate Dean of Students at the beginning of each academic year.
 Each student member will serve a term of one year, and will be eligible for reappointment at the expiration of that term (so long as she will continue to be a matriculated student for the duration of that academic year).